MMorafah/ECE143-Project-Group14/README.md

 ## Analysis and Prediction of Novel Coronavirus (COVID-19) Cases

 ### RAW Data: https://www.kaggle.com/brendaso/2019-coronavirus-dataset-01212020-01262020
+notice: Due to the GitHub Pages environment, the .ipynb cannot display the HTML content in the notebook and repainting is needed.
 - ### Data Scrape:
 1. Weibo
 ```